Heavy-tailed likelihoods for robustness against data outliers: Applications to the analysis of gravitational wave data: Applications to the analysis of Gravitational Wave data

 \subsubsection{Gaussian bursts}

-For our third test, we focus on a slightly more realistic scenario.
-In particular, we inject the data with bursts of Gaussian noise, placed randomly in the time series of the $A$ and $E$ TDI channels.
-The noisy bursts are generated by the same model of Eq.~(\ref{eq:sim_psd_model}) and with parameters drawn uniformly from $\log_{10}S_\mrm{acc}\sim\mathcal{U} [-32, \, -28]$, and $\log_{10}S_\mrm{ifo}\sim\mathcal{U} [-23.6, \, -19.6]$.
+For our third application, we focus on a {somewhat} more realistic scenario.
+In particular, we inject the data { generated in Sec. \ref{sec:ucbs_level}} with bursts of Gaussian noise, placed randomly in the time series of the $A$ and $E$ TDI channels.
+The noisy bursts are generated by the same model of Eq.~(\ref{eq:sim_psd_model}) and with parameters drawn uniformly from { $\log_{10}A\sim\mathcal{U} [-32, \, -28]$, and $\log_{10}P\sim\mathcal{U} [-23.6, \, -19.6]$ (in the units of Eq. (\ref{eq:sim_psd_params})).
 Their duration $d_\mrm{burst}$ is also sampled uniformly, as $d_\mrm{burst} \sim \mathcal{U}[ 0.01,\, 10 ]~\mrm{days}$.
-The resulting time series is shown in Fig.~\ref{fig:ubcs_burst_data}.
+The resulting time series thus consists of the waveform model injected in Gaussian noise with the addition of the Gaussian bursts and is shown in Fig.~\ref{fig:ubcs_burst_data}}.
 Naturally, the presence of such noise non-stationarities is expected to distort the spectral shape of the overall noise PSD.
-However, in our application we focus on a single UCB,which is very well localized in frequency, thus the effect of the bursts is similar to the previous investigation of Section~\ref{sec:ucbs_level} above.
-This is illustrated in Fig.~\ref{fig:ubcs_burst_data_freq}, where the signal and the simulated instrumental noise are shown together with the overall noise, including the noise bursts.
+However, in our application, we focus on a single UCB, which is very well localized in frequency.
+Thus the effect of the bursts is similar to { the mismodeling of the PSD in} Section~\ref{sec:ucbs_level} above.
+This is illustrated in Fig.~\ref{fig:ubcs_burst_data_freq}, where {the individual components of the signal, the simulated Gaussian instrumental noise, and the Gaussian noise bursts are shown in the frequency domain}.

-Hence, we can adopt the same analysis methodology, which is using the same list of likelihood formulations that we used in previous sections.
-We first sample the posterior of the parameters given the data with a Gaussian likelihood, which assumes the artefacts-free noise model ($\Lambda_\mrm{g}$).
-This assumption about the data is expected to yield biased estimate on the waveform parameters posterior widths.
-We then repeat the analysis with a Gaussian likelihood, but now fitting for the noise level ($\Lambda_\mrm{w}$), and finally we use the Hyperbolic distribution ($\Lambda_\mrm{hyp}$), where we fit for the $\alpha$ and $\delta$ parameters of eq.~(\ref{eq:hypf}).
-Here, we have no baseline run, because we do not have access to the ``true'' noise PSD, but we rather have to estimate it from the data.
-Nevertheless, we can make a ballpark estimate by taking the ratio between PSDs of the noise data, which yields a ratio $n_\mrm{level}\sim3.7$.
+Hence, we can adopt the same analysis methodology, which uses the same list of likelihood formulations that we used in previous sections.
+We first sample the posterior of the parameters given the data with a Gaussian likelihood, which assumes the artifacts-free noise model ($\Lambda_\mrm{\cal N}$).
+This assumption about the data is expected to yield a biased estimate of the waveform parameters posterior widths.
+We then repeat the analysis { using the Whittle likelihood $\Lambda_\mrm{\cal W}$ and fitting for the noise level $n_\mrm{level}$}.
+Finally, we use the Hyperbolic distribution ($\Lambda_\mrm{\cal H}$), where we fit for the $\alpha$ and $\delta$ parameters of Eq.~(\ref{eq:hypf_whitened}). {Notice that in this application}, we do not have a baseline run, because we do not have access to the ``true'' noise PSD {due to the randomly injected Gaussian bursts}.